cale-inspired/isprtn/content/music.md

 ### sound healing project

 During the past years, I have hosted dozens of sound healing journeys that blend concert music with sound bath elements into a ceremonial setting.
-For these sessions, I work together with several other talented musicians and healers from around the world - as here with my crew from Mexico 'Aethernas': https://www.youtube.com/watch?v=L41Hz_4ysnc
+For these sessions, I work together with several other talented musicians and healers from around the world - as here with my crew from Mexico 'Aethernas':

-{{% youtube Tnk2RfF4_8o %}}
+{{< youtube id="L41Hz_4ysnc" autoplay="true" >}}

 #### Let's [get in touch]({{< relref "contact.md" >}}) for details.